Sankt Anton im Montafon

 Sankt Anton im Montafon is a town in the Montafon valley in the district of Bludenz in the Austrian state of Vorarlberg.

 It is a popular ski resort, and much of the population makes a living from tourism.

 Population

+Transport

+St. Anton im Montafon is a railway station on the Bludenz–Schruns railway line of Montafonerbahn (mbs), which is served by the S4 service of Vorarlberg S-Bahn.